-I’m starting where we left off in the last story.
 Rachel has Joseph, and Jacob finally is done with putting up with Laban, sort of.
 They strike an agreement that Jacob will stay on a while longer and take all the blemished sheep and goats.
 He would leave all the pure white ones for Laban.
-This is interesting to me since in the rest of the Scriptures it’s the ones without blemish which are of value, which are acceptable for the sacrifice.
+This is interesting to me since, in the rest of the Scriptures, it’s the ones without blemish which are of value, which are acceptable for the sacrifice.

 I can tell you something about idols.
 You will sin to get what you want.
-If she had an idol of children, she would turn to a false god to get it.
+If she had an idol of children, she would be willing to sin to get it.
 That’s one way to spot an idol.
-Are you willing to lie to get something?
-Bend the rules a little?
-Justify an action?
+Are you willing to sin to get something?
+Are you willing to look to someone or something other than God to provide it?
 If you are willing to act less than uprightly, then you are hooked on an idol and need to repent.